FutureTPM/ROTed/README.md

 ### Fixing the Frequency on Intel Machines

-If you are getting an error when setting the frequencies and you are using an Intel machins, please go through these steps prior to opening an issue.
+If you are getting an error when setting the frequencies and you are using an Intel machines, please go through these steps prior to opening an issue.
 A fair degree of caution should be taken when following these steps as the changes detailed will fundamentally alter how the CPU operates by setting a constant frequency.
 This may be undesireable if, for example,